-The Proposed Technology Park North of the Avenue Should Come Forward as a TOD Demonstration Site park spaces, and set detailed guidelines for public realm improvements.
+The Proposed Technology Park North of the Avenue Should Come Forward as a TOD Demonstration Site

+The City should work with the owners of the sites north of Territorial and potentially the Port Authority to develop a comprehensive master site plan for this future redevelopment.
+The master plan should reinforce the long-term vision as set out in this document, describe the more precise location and configuration of new roads and park spaces, and set detailed guidelines for public realm improvements.
 All future development applications within this site should then demonstrate compatibility with the master plan, clearly indicating how dedications for public right-of-way and open space are being met, and how the incremental creation of a normalized block pattern is being achieved.